tpoechtrager/osxcross/README.PPC-GCC-5.5.0-SDK-10.5.md

    - CCPROG01: C89 Helloworld Program:
    - CCPROG02: C11 Program Using PThreads:
    - CXPROG01: C++03 Helloworld Program:
-   - CXPROG02: C++11 Program Using ::std::thread:
+   - CXPROG02: C++11 Program Using ::std ::thread:
    - CXPROG03: C++11 Program Using Lamdas:
    - CXPROG04: C++14 Program Using Auto Lamda Parameter:
    - CXPROG05: C++14 Program Using ::std::shared_timed_mutex:

 **NOTE:**: `::std::shared_timed_mutex:` was introduced in MacOS-10.12.
-Since we are using the GNU STDC++ library, we can now use these C++14 features in programs running on MacOS-10.5 and PowerPC targets.
+Since we are using the GNU STDC++ library, we can now use these advanced C++14 features in programs running on MacOS-10.5 and PowerPC targets.

 Run the test: